brenosa/StereoVisionCar/README.md

   http://python.dronekit.io/guide/quick_start.html#installation

-  - And python GPIO library:
+  - And python GPIO library (for ultrasonic sensor):

   https://github.com/derekstavis/python-sysfs-gpio

-  - Connect the Pixhawk to the Jetson/RPi using the Serial/USB converter cable;
+  - Connect the Pixhawk to the Jetson using the Serial/USB converter cable;

   - Depending on the USB port it is connected, either the USB0 or USB1, be sure to check it and change it in the code, if necessary; the default is USB0.*